Skip to main content

 Testing SMTP

-When you need to exercise the email‑sending paths of your application in a development or continuous‑integration environment, you must not accidentally spam real inboxes.
-Instead of routing all mail to a single hard‑coded test address, point your code at a mail‑catcher service: it accepts messages over SMTP exactly like a production provider, but never delivers them.
-It just stores the messages so that you can open or download them later.
+When testing email functionality in development or CI environments, you need to avoid accidentally sending messages to real inboxes.
+Rather than redirecting all emails to a single test address, the recommended approach is to use a mail-catcher service.
+A mail-catcher accepts messages over SMTP just like a production email provider, but it never delivers them to actual recipients.
+Instead, it stores the messages so you can inspect or download them later.

-, or - create a persistent test mailbox from the Ethereal dashboard.
+• Create a persistent test mailbox through the Ethereal web dashboard.

-If you would rather stay completely offline you can preview messages locally with forwardemail/email‑templates (it renders every message in your browser and iOS simulator via preview-email).
+If you prefer to work completely offline, you can preview messages locally using forwardemail/email-templates, which renders each message in your browser or iOS simulator via preview-email.

 Quick-start

-Install Nodemailer if you have not done so yet:
+Install Nodemailer if you have not done so already:

 npm install nodemailer